Highlights

 Day 16: Curated Wine Tour

 Today you'll embark on a full-day wine experience around Franschhoek that's curated to your specific tastes.
 It starts with a tram ride to a local estate where a knowledgeable wine guide will be waiting.
-Upon arrival, he or she will reveal fascinating insight into Franschhoek's history of viticulture, local grape varieties, and the science of winemaking.
+Upon arrival, they'll reveal a fascinating insight into Franschhoek's history of viticulture, local grape varieties, and the science of winemaking.
 Of course, throughout this hands-on experience, you'll sample different varietals while discovering the subtle flavors of Cape Wineland's terroir.

 Day 17: Fly to Kruger National Park, Sunset Safari